What Is Geriatric Pregnancy?

-As the saying goes: Age ain’t nothing but a number.
-But when it comes to getting pregnant and having a healthy pregnancy, it can matter.
+Geriatric pregnancy is a rarely used term for having a baby when you’re 35 or older.
 Rest assured, most healthy women who get pregnant after age 35 and even into their 40s have healthy babies.
-That doesn't mean, though, that that you shouldn't think about smart steps you can take to maximize your health and your baby's health during pregnancy.
+That doesn't mean you shouldn't think about smart ways to make sure you and your baby stay as healthy as possible during your pregnancy.

 How Can I Increase My Chances of Having a Healthy Baby?

-Getting prenatal care also helps provide extra protection for women over 35.
-It allows your doctor to stay ahead of health conditions that are more common in women who are older when they get pregnant.
+Getting prenatal care also provides extra protection for women over 35.
+It lets your doctor stay on top of health conditions that are more common among women who are older when they get pregnant.
 For instance, your age may increase your risk for gestational diabetes and preeclampsia, a condition that causes high blood pressure along with protein in the urine.
-During prenatal visits, your doctor will check your blood pressure, test your urine for protein and sugar, and test your blood glucose levels.
-That way, any potential problems can be caught and treated early.
+During prenatal visits, the doctor will check your blood pressure, test your urine for protein and sugar, and test your blood glucose levels.
+That lets them catch and treat problems early.

 How Can I Lower My Risk for Pregnancy Problems?

 Keep up with other doctor appointments.
-If you have a chronic health problem such as diabetes or high blood pressure, be sure you keep up with your regular doctor appointments.
+If you have a chronic health problem such as diabetes or high blood pressure, don’t skip your regular doctor visits.
 Managing your condition before you get pregnant will keep both you and your baby healthy.
-Be sure to see your dentist for regular exams and cleanings too.
-Having healthy teeth and gums lessens the chance of preterm birth and of having a baby with a low birth weight.
+See your dentist for regular exams and cleanings, too.
+Having healthy teeth and gums lowers your odds of preterm birth and of having a baby with a low birth weight.